 Today’s professionals share a passion and vision that is very different from traditional business leaders.
 They are redefining our expectations of leadership, in terms of what they aspire to as leaders, and what they respond to in leadership.
 Their vision of the world, as well as their role in it, is driven by their desire for a more just and civil society.
 Their perspective of the future is motivated by a different worldview, one that positions them and their leaders in service to society and the environment as opposed to the traditional view of being in command of society and the environment.
 As such they are drawn to business models that are not only financially profitable but able to improve social conditions while being responsible environmental stewards.

-These goals do not have to be in opposition to traditional business models but they do mandate a systemic perspective that supports a more complex and integrated view of leadership success.
+These goals do not have to be in opposition to traditional business models but they do mandate a systemic perspective that supports a more complex and integrated view of leadership success and how to become a leader.
 This view places our leaders and businesses not above the needs of society and the environment but rather embeds them within these ecosystems and communities so that employees feel that they can accomplish both their business goals while furthering the well being of the larger system.
 Leading with an integrated worldview also helps leaders by bringing a sense of purpose to the things we do.
 In the process it not only unleashes the desire for purpose that exists in all of us but also, as research increasingly suggests, increases well-being and health.